dp4846/meme_v1_bpl/readme.md

         -   ms_ is the mean subtracted responses
         -   spont_sub_ is the mean subtracted responses with spontaneous activity subtracted (see Stringer 2019)

-        All recordings including cell position (unsure of exact units).
-For recordings that have it, the tdtomato+ labels are also saved in a csv file in `'./stringer_2019/processed_data/red_cell/'`
+        All recordings including cell position and three recordings have tdtomato+ labels saved in a csv file in `'./stringer_2019/processed_data/red_cell/'`

 ### Estimating signal and noise covariance matrices